dapr/docs/reference/api/state.md

 * *\<Dapr id>-\<Actor type>-\<Actor id>-\<state key>* key format for Actor states.

 ### Concurrency
 Dapr uses Optimized Concurrency Control (OCC) with ETags.
-Dapr imposes the following requirements on state stores:
+Dapr makes optional the following requirements on state stores:
-* An Dapr-compatible state store shall support optimistic concurrency control using ETags.
+* An Dapr-compatible state store may support optimistic concurrency control using ETags.
 When an ETag is associated with an *save* or *delete*  request, the store shall allow the update only if the attached ETag matches with the latest ETag in the database.
 * When ETag is missing in the write requests, the state store shall handle the requests in a last-write-wins fashion.
 This is to allow optimizations for high-throughput write scenarios in which data contingency is low or has no negative effects.
 * A store shall **always** return ETags when returning states to callers.